miaofu1997/Learn-Scala/README.md

 # Learn-Scala

-for personal study use only
+This project is for personal study documenting use only.